HIIPA Notice of Privacy Practices

 Appointment Reminders: We may use or disclose your health information to provide you with appointment reminders such as voicemail, messages, postcards, or letters.

 Access: You have the right to look at or get copies of your health information with limited exceptions.
+If you ask to see or receive a copy of your record for purposes of reviewing current medical care, we may not charge you a fee.
 You may request that we provide copies in a format other than photocopies.
 We will use the format you request unless we cannot practicably do so.
 (You must make a request in writing to obtain access to your health information.
 You may obtain a form to request access by using the contact information listed at the end of this Notice.
 We will charge you a reasonable cost-based fee for expenses such as copies and staff time.
 You may also request access by sending us a letter to the address at the end of this Notice.
 We may charge you a fee for each page and fee for staff time to locate and copy your health information and postage if you want the copies mailed to you.
 If you request an alternative format, we will charge a cost-based fee for providing your health information in that format.
 If you prefer, we will prepare a summary or an explanation of your health information for a fee.
 Contact us using the information listed at the end of this Notice for a full explanation of our fee structure.)

 Disclosure Accounting: You have the right to receive an accounting of certain disclosures we have made, if any, of your protected health information.
 This right applies to disclosures for purposes other that treatment, payment or healthcare operations as described in the Notice of Privacy Practices.
 It excludes disclosures we may have made to you, to family members or friends involved in your care, or for notification purposes.
 You have the right to receive specific information regarding these disclosures that occurred after April 14, 2003.
 If you request this accounting more than once in a 12 month period, we may charge you a reasonable cost-based fee for responding to these additional requests.

 Amendment: You have the right to request that we amend your health information.
 (Your request must be in writing), and it must explain why the information should be amended.
-We may deny your request under certain circumstances.
+We may deny your request under certain circumstances but will tell you why within 60 days.

 Security Breach: You have a right to or will receive notification of breaches of your unsecured protected health information.
 The notification will occur by first class mail within 60 days of the event.
 A breach occurs when there has been an unauthorized use or disclosure under HIPAA that compromises the privacy or security of protected health information.
 There are three exceptions to the definition of what a breach is.
 An impermissible use or disclosure of PHI is presumed to be a breach unless we can demonstrate that there is a low probability that the PHI has been compromised.
 The notification requirements under this section apply only if it does not fall into one of the three exceptions or if we cannot demonstrate that there is a low probability that the PHI has been compromised.
 If we are required to provide notice to you, the notice will contain the following information: (1) a brief description of what happened, including the date of the breach and the date of the discovery of the breach; (2) the steps you should take to protect yourself from potential harm resulting from the breach; and (3) a brief description of what we are doing to investigate the breach, mitigate losses, and to protect against further breaches.